-Changuin cites no authority holding that the retrieval, rather than the entry, of computer data must be made at or near the time of the event.
-Thus, although to qualify as a business record the "writing" must be made at or near the time of the event, "writing" is not limited to the commonly understood forms of writing but is defined very broadly to include all "means of recording upon any tangible thing any form of communication or representation, including letters, words, pictures, sounds, or symbols, combinations thereof."
+Chanquin cites no authority holding that the retrieval, rather than the entry, of computer data must be made at or near the time of the event.
+Thus, although to qualify as a business record the "writing" must be made at or near the time of the event, "writing" is not limited to the commonly understood forms of writing but is defined very broadly to include all "means of recording upon any tangible thing any form of communication or representation, including letters, words, pictures, sounds, or symbols, or combinations thereof."
 Evid.
 Code § 250.
 Here, the "writing" is the magnetic tape.
 The data entries on the magnetic tapes are made contemporaneously with the Lotto transactions, hence qualify as business records.
 The computer printout does not violate the best evidence rule, because a computer printout is considered an "original."
 Evid.
-Code § 255.144
+Code § 255.169

 Similarly, in People v.
-Martinez, the California Supreme Court held that records from a state computer system of a defendant's prior criminal convictions were admissible as "official records" under the Evidence Code.
+Martinez, the California Supreme Court held that records from a state computer system of a defendant's prior criminal convictions were admissible as "official records" under the Evidence Code.170

-In an attempt to catch up, in 2002 the Legislature enacted Assembly Bill 1962, modifying the definition of "writing" under the Public Records Act and the Evidence Code to include "photographing, photocopying, transmitting by
+In an attempt to catch up, in 2002 the Legislature enacted Assembly Bill 1962, modifying the definition of "writing" under the Public Records Act and the Evidence Code to include "photographing, photocopying, transmitting by electronic mail or facsimile, and every other means of recording upon any tangible thing any form of communication or representation, including letters, words, pictures, sounds, or symbols, or combinations thereof," and clarifying that the definition applied "regardless of the manner in which the record has been stored."171

-&lt;sup>143 Aguimatang v.
+168 Aguimatang v.
 California State Lottery, 234 Cal.
 App.
 3d 769 (3 Dist.
 1991).